Characters: Legacy of Kain

 - Nice Job Fixing It, Villain: His victory over Raziel in Defiance weakens Raziel enough for the Elder God to reign Raziel in and trap him in his realm again, thereby setting the stage for Raziel to have his epiphany moment and grant Kain the empowered Soul Reaver.

-- Not So Different: In Blood Omen 2 the rule of the Sarafan under him is just as bad as the rule of Kain's empire in Soul Reaver, and worse when one realizes he planned on wiping out the humans.
+- In Blood Omen 2 the rule of the Sarafan under him is just as bad as the rule of Kain's empire in Soul Reaver, and worse when one realizes he planned on wiping out the humans.
 Noted by Umah, who asks outright how Kain's empire will be any different from the Sarafan, and by Hash himself.

 - With regards to Janos, they both feel their race was in the right with the war and the acts they committed, Hash'ak'gik feeling the vampires deserved their curse for starting the war and Janos feeling the Hylden deserved to suffer for what the curse did the vampires and what it drove them to do to the humans.